* Australian dollar tanks after disappointing retail sales data

 * Graphic: World FX rates in 2017 http://tmsnrt.rs/2egbfVh

-The market showed little reaction to U.S. President Donald Trump's appointment on Thursday of Fed Governor Jerome Powell to lead the U.S. central bank.
-That broke with precedent by denying incumbent Janet Yellen a second term but signalled a continuation of her cautious monetary policies.
+The market showed little reaction to U.S. President Donald Trump's appointment on Thursday of Jerome Powell, a Fed governor, to lead the U.S. central bank.
+That broke with precedent by denying incumbent Janet Yellen a second term but signalled a continuation of her cautious monetary policies .

 The next big data release comes later today.
 The U.S. non-farm payrolls report is expected to show job numbers bounced back in October after September's drop.

-Against a broad basket of currencies, the dollar edged 0.1 percent up to 94.77, up from a one-week low of 94.411 set on Thursday.
+Against a broad basket of currencies, the dollar edged 0.1 percent higher to 94.817, up from a one-week low of 94.411 set on Thursday.

 Sterling continued to fall after suffering its biggest one-day fall against the dollar since June on Thursday, when the Bank of England raised interest rates for the first time in more than a decade but said it sees only gradual rises ahead.

 Sterling fell 0.2 percent to $1.3040, its lowest since Oct.
 6, after losing 1.4 percent on Thursday.

 Morgan Stanley strategists said the prospect of more U.S. rate increases next year would put pressure on currencies such as the Australian dollar and sterling, since households in those countries have racked up large debts in recent years.